 Tip: You can also click the "Configure on Cursor" button in your MCP deployment settings to automatically open Cursor with the configuration pre-filled.

 MCP support in VS Code depends on your AI extension.
-Use these connection details:
+You can specify your deployment ID in the URL path or via headers.

 Transport: HTTP